-- Valleys of a shingle roof leading onto a rubber roof.
+- Valleys of a shingle roof leading to a rubber roof.

 - Metal edging on the perimeter of a rubber roof.

 - The age of the roof – naturally if a roof is 20 years or older, then the membrane could also cause problems.

 After finding what causes the leak, it is relatively easy to repair a flat roof.

 A temporary repair can be done using caulking.
 It is advisable not to make to much of a mess when making such repairs, because cleaning up to make a more permanent repair becomes more expensive.
 Before fixing a leak, it is essential to determine what type of material is on the roof.
 There are mainly two materials used, EPDM or Modified Bitumen.
 It is critical not to use any petroleum products on an EPDM rubber.
 The tar will eat through the synthetic rubber or damage it.

 Before making a Flat Roof Repair, you need to determine the kind of material.

 How to determine what rubber membrane you have:

 EPDM rubber is very smooth and mostly black.
 If you know what an inner tube of a car tire looks like, then that is what EPDM rubber is.
 The rubber is very smooth and easy to clean.
 They come in a variety of widths, and so you will have large surfaces that have no seams.
 Most of the time you will notice a bead of caulk at seams and flashing.
 The image shows a Flat roof we repaired in Greenwich.